polyphony-chat/docs/SPECIFICATION.md

 ```
 Fig. 4: Sequence diagram of a successful identity verification.

 In the diagram, Alice's "optional payload" is extra data that might be requested by servers.
 This is useful when using a single identity across various polyproto implementations, due to differing information needs.
-The payload is signed with the user's private identity key.
+The payload is signed with the actor's private identity key.

 Likewise, the "optional payload" sent by the server in the above diagram can be used by implementations to send additional information to the client.
 An example might be initial account information.

 !!! example

     Alice currently has a polyproto identity, which she created when signing up for "https://example.com/chat".
 When signing up for this service, she didn't need to provide any additional information on registration.
-However, when she wants to user her existing identity to sign up for "https://example.com/social", she is asked to provide her email address, which she can provide as the "optional payload".
+However, when she wants to actor her existing identity to sign up for "https://example.com/social", she is asked to provide her email address, which she can provide as the "optional payload".
 The server can then store the email address in its' database, associate it with Alice's identity, and let Alice log in with her existing identity.

 If Alice's session token expires, they can repeat this process of requesting a challenge string and, together with her ID-Cert, exchange it for a session token.
 However, if Alice wants to access this third party account from a completely new device, they will have to perform the steps described in section [4.1.2](#412-authenticating-a-new-client-on-a-polyproto-home-server) to obtain a valid ID-Cert for that session.

 ### 4.2 Challenge Strings

-Servers generate alphanumeric challenge strings to verify a user's private identity key possession.
+Servers generate alphanumeric challenge strings to verify an actor's private identity key possession.
 These strings, ranging from 32 to 256 characters, have a UNIX timestamp lifetime.
 If the current timestamp surpasses this lifetime, the challenge fails.
-The user signs the string, sending the signature and their ID-Cert to the server, enabling identity confirmation.
+The actor signs the string, sending the signature and their ID-Cert to the server, enabling identity confirmation.

 Challenge strings counteract replay attacks.
 Their uniqueness ensures that even identical requests have different signatures, preventing malicious servers from successfully replaying requests.